 Hinds CC supports students with disabilities in their educational pursuits by providing accessibility to programs and course offerings.
 Disability Support Services staff are committed to promoting a positive campus environment in which students with disabilities are encouraged to actively participate in fields of study related to their personal interests and abilities.

-College students are responsible for notifying institution staff of their disability should they need academic adjustments.
-A student has no obligation to inform the college that he or she has a disability; however, if the student wants an institution to provide an academic adjustment or assign the student to accessible housing or other facilities, or if a student wants other disability-related services, the student must identify himself or herself as having a disability.
+A college student with a disability, as defined by the Americans with Disabilities Act (ADA), has the right to notify the Disability Support Services Office should they need academic adjustments.
+A student is not required to inform the college that he or she has a disability; however, if the student wants an institution to provide an academic adjustment, accessible housing or other facilities, or other disability-related services, the student must identify himself or herself as having a disability.
 The disclosure of a disability is always voluntary.
 All students must comply with the policies, codes, and regulations of Hinds Community College (see Student Handbook).
+Learn more about your rights and responsibilities here.

 Some academic adjustments could include extended time on tests and the provision of auxiliary aids and services.
 Auxiliary aids and services include note-takers, readers, recording devices, sign language interpreters, screen-readers, voice recognition and other adaptive software or hardware for computers, and other devices designed to ensure the participation of students with impaired sensory, manual or speaking skills in an institution’s programs and activities.
 Institutions are not required to provide personal devices and services such as attendants, individually prescribed devices, such as eyeglasses, readers for personal use or study, or other services of a personal nature, such as tutoring.
 If institutions offer tutoring to the general student population, however, they must ensure that tutoring services also are available to students with disabilities.
 In some instances, a state VR agency may provide auxiliary aids and services to support an individual’s postsecondary education and training once that individual has been determined eligible to receive services under the VR program.